Spinal Cord Stimulation Treatment in Los Angeles

 1. Trial

-Before the implantation procedure, the patient will need to undergo a trial period during which a temporary spinal cord stimulator is placed on the skin to see if it helps to reduce their pain.
-If the trial is successful, the patient will then be scheduled for the implantation procedure.
+Before the implantation procedure, doctors will place a temporary spinal cord stimulator on the skin during a trial period to see if it helps reduce the patient's pain.
+If the trial is successful, doctors will then schedule the patient for the implantation procedure.

 2. Permanent Implant